 The pattern tells the story of a wealthy Chinese girl who falls in love with a commoner.
 They flee together to elope and are pursued by her Mandarin father.
 At the end of the story, the young couple transforms into a pair of doves as shown in the pattern detailing.
 This tale has many different iterations, as noted by International Willow Collectors, and is often passed down from generation to generation as these dishes are used for serving.

 Many companies made Blue Willow dinnerware, but the Johnson Brothers editions are regarded as among the best versions available.

 12 of 12

 Woodland by Spode

 A beautiful turkey platter is a must for the fall, even if you just display it rather than using it for serving.
-If you want to wow during your feast, set the table with a pattern like Woodland by Spode.
+If you want to wow during your feast, set the table with a pattern such as Woodland by Spode.
 This classic brown transferware pattern evokes a harvest feel, but it doesn't scream Thanksgiving.
 With decor featuring rabbits, horses, pheasants, and turkeys, along with other woodland creatures, it can be used year-round if you like.

 If you want to go all out for Thanksgiving, there's no better pattern than His Majesty by Johnson Brothers featuring a handsome turkey in all his glory.